-· When the check box is selected

-The cluster statistical information is collected.

-• File size (1 to 99)

-Specify the size of the cluster statistical information file.

-When the collected information reaches the specified size, rotation occurs to save up to two generations of the data.

-• When the check box is cleared

-The cluster statistical information is not collected.
+- When the check box is selected The cluster statistical information is collected. - File Size (whose setting range depends on the type) Specify the size of the cluster statistical information file.
+When the collected information reaches the specified size, rotation occurs to save up to two generations of the data. - When the check box is cleared The cluster statistical information is not collected.

+In Cluster Statistics, File Size can be specified as follows:

+• Heartbeat resource: 1 to 50 (MB)

+• Group: 1 to 5 (MB)

+Group resource: 1 to 5 (MB) Monitor resource: 1 to 10 (MB)